ecerta/vitals-platform-code-test/README.md

   - "Blue Distinction Plus", being a highly sought distinction, never decreases in quality

-  - "Blue Compare", similar to "Blue First", increases in quality as the expiration date approaches; Quality increases by 2 when there are 10 days or less left, and by 3 where there are 5 days or less left, but quality value drops to 0 after the expiration date.
+  - "Blue Compare", similar to "Blue First", increases in quality as the expiration date approaches; Quality increases by 2 when there are 10 days or fewer left, and by 3 where there are 5 days or less left, but quality value drops to 0 after the expiration date.

   - Just for clarification, an award can never have its quality increase above 50, however "Blue Distinction Plus", being highly sought, its quality is 80 and it never alters.